Climate change is the greatest challenge of our time.

 Starting May 1st, all Onfleet-powered delivery businesses will be able to offset the carbon emissions of their delivery operations with the click of a button.

 The way it works is simple.
 We calculate the total CO2 emissions of each customer’s operations by multiplying their monthly mileage by standard EPA GHG coefficients based on vehicle type.
-We sum it up and purchase carbon offsets at $8 per metric ton, with $4 coming from our customer and $4 coming from Onfleet.
+We sum it up and purchase carbon offsets at $15 per tonne, with $7.5 coming from our customer and $7.5 coming from Onfleet.
 We charge the customer at the end of the month and send the funds to our sustainability partner, Pachama, who then distributes them to our portfolio of ACR and VCS verified forestry projects.
 Customers that opt into this program will get this nifty banner on their Onfleet tracking page so their customers know they’re environmentally conscious.

 Onfleet’s software platform helps companies improve the efficiency of their delivery operations through tools like advanced route optimization, auto-dispatching tasks to the right driver at the right time, and machine learning.
 Through these efficiency improvements, we estimate that we help avoid thousands of tons of CO2 from entering the atmosphere every month.
 Onfleet Offset takes things a step further and allows our customers to neutralize their emissions completely.